 - They are completely made of stainless steel, thus guaranteeing their durability.

 - They usually consist of an internal chamber that has three trays, on which the different instruments are placed.

 - They can have an LCD screen to better monitor the drying and sterilization process.
 They also have buttons and dials to configure them.

-As we have already indicated previously, laboratory stoves can have a large number of uses and industrial applications.
+As we have already indicated previously, laboratory ovens can have a large number of uses and industrial applications.
 For example, they can be used for quality control, pharmaceuticals, biotechnology, and materials manufacturing.
-These are some of the most prominent uses that are given to laboratory stoves depending on their type:
+These are some of the most prominent uses that are given to laboratory ovens depending on their type: